steinwurf/kodo-ns3-examples/docs/wifi_broadcast.rst

   impairments.
 * Inputs: As main parameters regarding RLNC, we choose the generation and field size.
 A parameter regarding channel control should be included
-* Outputs: A counter to indicate how much transmission did the process required and some prints to indicate when decoding is completed.
+* Outputs: A counter to indicate how much transmissions did the process required and some prints to indicate when decoding is completed.
 * Scenarios: We will variate the generation and field size to verify theoretical expected values regarding the amount of transmissions to decode.
-Also, the number of transmission should somehow change as we vary the channel.
+Also, the number of transmissions should somehow change as we vary the channel.

 Program description